 About

-The Program on Global Ethics and Social Trust is a pilot project launched with the support of Porticus to enhance the multidisciplinary approach to global issues in Catholic universities worldwide.
-It is an initiative of the Provost's Office in partnership with the Office of Global Engagement and the Schiller Institute for Integrated Science and Society.
+The Program on Global Ethics and Social Trust seeks to enhance the multidisciplinary approach to global issues in Catholic universities worldwide.
+The Program is an initiative of the Provost's Office, launched with the support of Porticus, in partnership with the Office of Global Engagement and the Schiller Institute for Integrated Science and Society.

-In the pilot phase, two working groups of scholars from predominantly Catholic research universities on five continents will investigate the role of global ethics and social trust in the problems of—and our responses to—climate-driven migration and democratic education.
+In the pilot phase 2023-2025, two working groups of scholars from predominantly Catholic research universities on five continents investigated the role of global ethics and social trust in the problems of—and our responses to—climate-driven migration and democratic education.
+In 2026, the Working Group on Climate Change and Migration continues work on two major projects in India, and on Pacific and Caribbean islands.

 Program Goals